 4. Stohlquist Men’s Ebb PFD

-This is a comfortable lightweight design which is ideal for all kinds of kayak fishermen.
+This is a comfortable lightweight design that is ideal for all kinds of kayak fishermen.
 It has a mesh back which makes it easy for you to sit in your kayak without having annoying bulky material pushing into your back.
-The mesh clears even higher seat backs in canoes or kayaks.
+The mesh clears even higher seatbacks in canoes or kayaks.